 Antimalware software applications can help users in the following ways:

-- Preventing to visit malicious websites by warning them that the websites may contain malware.
+- Preventing visiting malicious websites by warning them that the websites may contain malware.

 - Preventing malware from spreading within a network from one computer system to another.